 Should you wish to explore further afield than the reserve, you will be rewarded with a rich offering in a small radius and plenty to discover in the surrounding towns of Montagu, Barrydale, Swellendam and Bonnievale.
 From wine tasting, scenic tractor rides, cheese farms and hot springs to weekend markets, antique shops, rock climbing and hiking there is something for all tastes.

 Situated in the Cape Winelands and marking the official start of the scenic Route 62, Montagu is well worth a visit.
-It is steeped in history also, with recorded history dating back to the early 1800s and signs of early human settlements in local caves dating back much further.
+It is steeped in history also, with recorded history dating back to the early 1800s and signs of early human settlements in local caves dating back thousands of years.
 The town boasts 24 restored national monuments, including some gorgeous art deco architecture and an English fort dating back to 1899 during the height of the Anglo Boer War.

 Olijvenhof olive estate